2018 attacks on Hindi-speaking migrants in Gujarat

-In October 2018, there were incidents of attacks on Hindi-speaking migrants; from the Indian states of Uttar Pradesh, Bihar and Madhya Pradesh; in Gujarat after the alleged rape of a 14-month-old in a village near Himmatnagar in north Gujarat.
+In October 2018, there were incidents of attacks on Hindi-speaking migrants; from the Indian states of Uttar Pradesh, Bihar and Madhya Pradesh; in Gujarat after the alleged rape of a 14-month-old in a village near Himatnagar in north Gujarat.

 Background

-The 14-months old girl from a Thakor community was allegedly raped by a muslim migrant labourer from Bihar on 28 September 2018.
-He worked at the ceramic factory at Dhundhar village near Himmatnagar, Sabarkantha district in north Gujarat where the incident took place.
+The 14-months old girl from a Thakor community was allegedly raped by a Muslim migrant labourer from Bihar on 28 September 2018.
+He worked at the ceramic factory at Dhundhar village near Himatnagar, Sabarkantha district in north Gujarat where the incident took place.
 He was arrested by the police next day.
 It angered the Thakor community which held protests across Gujarat.

 Attacks and exodus

 On 2 October, a mob, allegedly led by Kshatriya Thakor Sena members, attacked on the migrant workers in a factory near Vadnagar in Mehsana district.
-The police had arrested the twenty people for rioting.
-The next day, Alpesh Thakor, a leader of Koli Thakor Sena and Indian National Congress MLA; had announced the fast from 8 October to seek justice of the rape survivor.
-He had reportedly demanded the preference to the local people in jobs in industries in the state while addressing the protest.
-He had also accused the government of filing false cases against the members of his community and demanded their release.
+The police arrested twenty people for rioting.
+The next day, Alpesh Thakor, a leader of Koli Thakor Sena and Indian National Congress MLAannounced fast from 8 October to seek justice of the rape survivor.
+Alpesh had reportedly demanded preference to local people in jobs in industries in the state while addressing the protest.
+He also accused the government of filing false cases against the members of his community and demanded their release.

-On 3 October, there was an attack in Chandlodiya, Ahmedabad.
-There were further incidents of attacks on the migrant labourers and the factories employing them by the Thakor community and others.
-By 7 October, the six districts were affected including Sabarkantha, Mehsana, Gandhinagar, Patan, Banaskantha, Aravalli and Ahmedabad district.
-The first two districts were the worst affected.
+On 3 October, an attack was reported in Chandlodiya, Ahmedabad.
+There were further incidents of attacks by the Thakor community and others on the migrant labourers and the factories employing them.
+By 7 October, six districts were affected including Sabarkantha, Mehsana, Gandhinagar, Patan, Banaskantha, Aravalli and Ahmedabad district, with first two being worst affected.
 The attacks were chiefly in industrial estates and industrial belts.
 On 8 October, there were attacks in villages near Vadodara also.
-No incidents of attack reported after 9 October.
+No incidents of attack were reported after 9 October.

-The attacks triggered exodus of the more than thousand labourers from Gujarat to their native states.
+The attacks allegedly triggered exodus of the more than thousand labourers from Gujarat to their native states.
 The Director General of Police denied the exodus and attributed the leaving migrants to the upcoming festive season.
 Uttar Bharatiya Vikas Parishad, an outfit supporting north Indian migrants, claimed that around 20,000 people had left Gujarat by 8 October.